jcraggs/web-game-boilerplate-client/README.md

 ## Who is this repo for?

 This repo is for people who have moderate experience of React and don't want to have to sort out all the styling and peripheral components required for a responsive and an easy to use multiplayer web game platform.
-The only component that you really need to focus on is the actual game.
+The only component that you really need to focus on building is the actual game.

 ## To run this project locally: